Henriquemcc/Aprendendo_C/README.EN.md

 [Versão em Português](README.md)

-# Learning how to program in C
+# Learning / revising knowledge in the C language

 This repository contains the source code files of the C and C++ programs developed during the C course held on the [Alura Cursos Online](https://alura.com.br/) platform.